How To Grow Sweet Peas From Seed: A Complete Guide

 How to start sweet peas from seed

 Choose from direct sowing in the garden or starting seeds indoors.
-Both methods are easy, and despite what some say, sweet peas transplant easily without any damage to their roots.
+Both methods are easy, and despite what some say, sweet peas transplant easily without damaging their roots.
 Have gentle hands, of course, and give it a try for earlier flowers.

 Before planting sweet pea seeds, you can soak them overnight to speed up the germination process.
 The soaking softens the hard outer coating, making it easier for the seed to crack open.